brett-harvey/D-DAO-/README.md

-### Dungeons and Dragons on the Blockchain
+### Dungeons and Dragons on the Ethereum Classic Blockchain
-Dungeons and Dragons on the Ethereum Blockchain.
+A Dungeons and Dragons style game built ontop of the Ethereum Classic Blockchain.
 Feel free to contribute or leave feedback!
 Thanks :D

 ![](https://i.imgur.com/urKnMPj.png)